-A 4:30am wake up call is not a great way to start the day.
+A 4:30 a.m. wake up call is not the way I like to start the day.
 Neither is realising that you will miss the free breakfast buffet.
 I tried to push these pessimistic thoughts from my mind and get excited for what lay ahead.

 I felt like I was in a dodgem car for the 90 minutes it took to reach the tour office, being flung around sharp corners at impossible speeds.
 Somehow we all made it alive.
 The banana pancake breakfast served to us while we waited for everyone to arrive made up for it a little.

 All up there were 11 on the tour, split into two groups: my group consisted of four, the other of seven.
 I wasn't sure why we were split up when we spent the next three days by each other's sides, but there must have been some reasoning behind it.
 Once we were ready, we were all squashed with our day packs into the back of a pickup truck and driven for an hour to the park office.
 We signed our lives away and commenced what would be a three day trek to the summit of Mount Rinjani, the second tallest volcano in Indonesia.
 It was also an active volcano, last erupting in 2010.
 A nice, calming thought to keep in the back of our minds.